Integrated Care Resources

 Produced by the University of WA AIMS Center

-Watch Daniel's Story: An Introduction to Collaborative Care to learn about Daniel's experience being treated by a collaborative care team.
+Watch this video to learn about Daniel's experience being treated by a collaborative care team.

 Produced by American Psychiatric Association, supported by Funding Opportunity Number CMS-1L1-15-002 from the U.S. Department of Health & Human Services, Centers for Medicare & Medicaid Services.